uemurax/satysfi-ncsq/README.md

 ```
 ![Sample diagram](docs/ncsq-sample.png)

-For such a simple diagram, `ncsq/easy-cd` package provides simpler syntax.
+For such a simple diagram, a helper package `ncsq/easy-cd` provides simpler syntax.
 ```
 +EasyCD.cd[
   ${| A | f | B |};